davletovb/neva/ROBUSTNESS_GAPS.md

   a dedicated FAISS-module coverage gate of at least 80%.
 Review of the real dependency path also fixed an ordering bug: FAISS already returns nearest neighbours in metric order, so Neva no longer reverses L2 distances.
-  Deferred PR #53 remains deferred; this coverage work targets the FAISS implementation already present on main and does not silently adopt that PR.
+  PR #53 remains separately deferred as a PR, but #73 intentionally overlaps two of its test/coverage changes (removing the FAISS coverage omit and making the missing-dependency test work when FAISS is installed). #73 targets the FAISS implementation already present on main and adds broader correctness and integration coverage; #53 should be rebased or retired after #73 lands.
 - Composite/Conditional scheduler coverage now includes group fairness independent of group size, changing conditional eligibility, pause/resume after condition changes, nested Composite schedulers, recursive environment